 Who Is The Montbell Rain Trekker For?

-At just 281g and offering three-layer, breathable waterproof protection, this is the kind of waterproof jacket that’s really going to endear to any long distance hikers out there – as its name obviously suggests.
+At just 195g and offering 2-layer, breathable protection, this is the kind of jacket that’s really going to endear to any long distance hikers out there – as its name obviously suggests.
 It’s also got a kind of understated look that wouldn’t make this look out of place when worn in the city, as a jacket for commuting or walking to the pub in.

-This is so light and stretchy that it’s quite hard to believe it’s a three-layer waterproof shell.
-It’s made using Montbell’s specially developed DRYTEC fabric which, thanks to its microporous membrane which is only 25 microns thick, is able to block out moisture in liquid form while allowing moisture in vapour form to pass through from the inside to the outside.
-The hydrophilic layer on the skin side of the fabric is also designed to be moisture wicking, so it’ll ensure that moisture is lifted off the skin.
+This is so light and stretchy that it’s quite hard to believe it can provide any protection against the elements at all – but it does.
+For anyone who has used Polartec NeoShell before, you’ll find it very similar.
+The hydrophilic layer on the skin side of the fabric is also designed to be moisture wicking, so it’ll ensure that any sweated moisture is lifted off the skin.

 “This is the kind of waterproof jacket that’s really going to endear to any long distance hikers out there.”

-At 20D, this jacket’s fabric is the toughest out there, that’s for certain, but the stretchiness does give it a level of resistance against rough stuff.
-An unseen sharp branch could cause issues but it’ll definitely be able to hold up against the straps of a heavy backpack.
+At 20D, this jacket’s fabric isn’t the toughest out there, that’s for certain, but the stretchiness does give it a level of resistance against rough stuff.
+An unseen sharp branch could cause issues but it’ll be able to hold up against the straps of a heavy backpack.

 The Montbell Rain Trekker’s hood features three adjustment points, with a back toggle, a velcro tab to pinch in the top and then tabs to adjust the fit around the face.
 There’s also a nice wired brim on the peak to keep the rain from your face.
 Always nice to have.
 When you don’t need the hood, it can be handily rolled up to leave you with just a collar.